 My faith recently has been a major influence in the direction of the art I create.
 Whether the art I draw or paint are subjective or not, all of it is inspired by my experiences, beliefs, and things I admire.
 Poetry is something I used to do often, that I’ve slowed down on significantly to just produce art and focus on the blog.

-FKA Twigs and Willow Smith In Gold
+FKA Twigs In Gold

 In both of these illustrations, I decided to make the focus of these two ladies different that the other pieces in the art series.
 The FKA Twigs a golden goddess with many arms, which was representational of her skills and diversity in ability.